kedacore/keda-docs/content/docs/2.13/authentication-providers/aws.md

 ## AssumeRole or AssumeRoleWithWebIdentity?

 This authentication uses automatically both, doing a fallback from [AssumeRoleWithWebIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html) to [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) if the first one fails.
-This extends the capabilities because KEDA doesn't need sts:AssumeRole permission if you are already working with [WebIdentities](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), you just need to add KEDA service account to the string conditions
+This extends the capabilities because KEDA doesn't need sts:AssumeRole permission if you are already working with [WebIdentities](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), you just need to add KEDA service account to the trusted relations of the role.

 ## Setting up KEDA role and policy